 I feel emotionally proud to live in a country that Nelson Mandela called home and to have been part of those historical elections in 1994 when previously disenfranchised people stood in queues for many hours waiting for their moment to put a cross on a ballot paper for the very first time.

 When I visit Portugal I still get comments about my Portuguese accent.
 In South Africa, sometimes, people notice a slight undertone of an exotic accent to the way I speak English and ask me about it.
-I choose to ignore the less kind comments and embrace the diversity that make me who I am.
+I choose to ignore the less kind comments and embrace the diversity that makes me who I am.

 I feel Portuguese.
 I feel South African.
 I am both.